Trump’s Cabinet tracker: Here’s who is among the White House appointments so far

 Elise Stefanik is a representative from New York and one of Trump’s staunchest defenders going back to his first impeachment.

-Elected to the House in 2014, Stefanik was selected by her GOP House colleagues as House Republican Conference chair in 2021, when former Wyoming Rep. Liz Cheney was removed from the post after publicly criticizing Trump for falsely claiming he won the 2020 election.
-Stefanik, 40, has served in that role ever since as the third-ranking member of House leadership.
+Elected to the House in 2014, Stefanik was selected by her GOP House colleagues as House Republican Conference chair in 2021, after Trump’s allies ousted Liz Cheney from the role.
+Stefanik has served in that role ever since as the third-ranking member of House leadership.

-Stefanik’s questioning of university presidents over antisemitism on their campuses helped lead to two of those presidents resigning, further raising her national profile.
+Her questioning of university presidents over allegations of antisemitism on their campuses helped lead to two of those presidents resigning, further raising her national profile.

-If confirmed, she would represent American interests at the U.N. as Trump vows to end the war waged by Russia against Ukraine begun in 2022.
-He has also called for peace as Israel continues its offensive against Hamas in Gaza and its invasion of Lebanon to target Hezbollah.
+If confirmed, she would represent American interests at the UN as Trump vows to end the war waged by Russia against Ukraine.

-Miller, an immigration hardliner, was a vocal spokesperson during the presidential campaign for Trump’s priority of mass deportations.
-The 39-year-old was a senior adviser during Trump’s first administration.
+Miller, an immigration hardliner, was a senior adviser during Trump’s first administration, among the architects of Trump’s anti-immigration agenda, and a vocal advocate for mass deportations during the 2024 campaign.

-Miller has been a central figure in some of Trump’s policy decisions, notably his move to separate thousands of immigrant families and he helped craft the Trump administration’s travel ban from majority-Muslim countries.
+The far-right figure also helped craft the Trump administration’s travel ban from majority-Muslim countries.

-Trump argued throughout the campaign that the nation’s economic, national security and social priorities could be met by deporting people who are in the United States illegally.

-Since Trump left office in 2021, Miller has served as the president of America First Legal, an organization made up of former Trump advisers aimed at challenging the Biden administration, media companies, universities and others over issues such as free speech and national security.
+Since Trump left office in 2021, Miller has served as the president of America First Legal, an organization made up of former Trump advisers aimed at challenging the Biden administration, media companies and universities, among other targets of right-wing groups.

 In a statement, Trump said Zeldin “will ensure fair and swift deregulatory decisions that will be enacted in a way to unleash the power of American businesses, while at the same time maintaining the highest environmental standards, including the cleanest air and water on the planet.”